romain-jacotin/cuda/README.md

 A kernel is a special C function defined using the `__global__` declaration specifier and the number of CUDA threads that execute that kernel for a given kernel call is specified using a new `<<<...>>>` execution configuration syntax.
 Each thread that executes the kernel is given a unique thread ID that is accessible within the kernel through the built-in `threadIdx` variable.

-__The following sample code adds two vectors A and B of size N and stores the result into vector C:__
+__The following sample code adds two vectors A and B of size 16 and stores the result into vector C:__
 ```c
 // Kernel definition
 __global__ void VecAdd(float* A, float* B, float* C) {